Swifty108/Acme-Apartments-Demo-Project/README.md

 # Peach Grove Apartments Demo Web App

-This is an ASP.NET Core Web App developed for Peach Grove Apartments, a fictional apartment complex.
+This is an ASP.NET Core Web App I developed for Peach Grove Apartments, a fictional apartment complex.

 ## Technology Stacks Used